I am currently finishing up graduate school at Western Kentucky University, where I study English with an emphasis in romanticism.

 Here then is the origin and rise of government; namely, a mode rendered necessary by the inability of moral virtue to govern the world; here too is the design and end of government, viz.
 Freedom and security.
 And however our eyes may be dazzled with show, or our ears deceived by sound; however prejudice may warp our wills, or interest darken our understanding, the simple voice of nature and reason will say, 'tis right. ("Of the Origin and Design...")

 While rumblings and public meetings were being held, the need for an actual subversive text was dire.
 Paine's pamphlet allowed for a systematic form of subversion to the British government that, retrospectively, seems a lot more beneficial than dumping gallons of tea into Boston Harbor.

 Some of the most interesting literary forms of subversion come through comic books.
-As I've talked about before, there are virtually no parameters considered off-limits in the world of comics, so creators like Alan Moore (creator of Watchmen and V for Vendetta) are going to stretch any perceived boundaries there are.
+As I've talked about before, there are virtually no parameters considered off-limits in the world of comics, so creators like Alan Moore (creator of Watchmen and V for Vendetta) will stretch any perceived boundaries.
 For instance, in his own words,

 I don't want everyone to agree with me; I just want people to think.
 It seems to me that anything these days slightly to the left of Genghis Khan tends to be labeled subversive.
 If, in this current time, tolerance and sensitivity are labeled "looney," "left," or "subversive," then I would be quite proud to be considered a subversive. (from Secret Origins: The Story of DC Comics)